Estimating the tail index of Pareto-type distributions from geometric records: Abstract

 \section{Abstract}

-In this paper we develop a novel inferential approach based on geometric records for estimating the tail index of heavy-tailed distributions.
-We construct a maximum likelihood estimator for the Pareto model and establish its strong consistency and asymptotic normality, providing also an explicit expression for its asymptotic variance.
+In this paper, we develop a novel inferential approach based on geometric records for estimating the tail index of heavy-tailed distributions.
+We construct a maximum likelihood estimator for the Pareto model and establish strong consistency and asymptotic normality, providing also an explicit expression for the asymptotic variance.
 These results are then extended to a broad class of Pareto-type distributions.
 The performance of the estimator is assessed via Monte Carlo simulation and compared with classical estimators from the literature.
 The proposed method is particularly well suited for settings where data arrive sequentially, as it yields smooth estimation trajectories.
-It is also especially advantageous in applications such as destructive testing, where measuring each observation exactly is costly.
-In this context, the estimator clearly outperforms Hill's estimator, achieving comparable or better accuracy while requiring a substantially smaller number of measured observations.
+It is also especially advantageous in applications such as destructive testing, where measuring each item is costly.
+In this context, the estimator achieves a comparable level of estimation accuracy to Hill's estimator, but with a considerably lower number of fully measured items.
 An application to the analysis of the distribution of fluctuations of the Dow Jones Industrial Average (DJI) is also presented.

 \textbf{Keywords:} Tail index, Pareto-type distributions, Records, Near-records, Geometric records, Maximum likelihood estimation